The generic crystallographic phase retrieval problem: Introduction

-In \cite[Conjecture 4.7]{bendory2020toward} it is conjectured that if a signal $x \in \R^N$ is supported on a set $S\subset [1,N]$ with respect to the standard basis, and $|S-S| > M$ then $x$ can be recovered from a its power spectrum.
+In \cite[Conjecture 4.7]{bendory2020toward} it is conjectured that for a generic signal $x \in \R^N$ supported on a set $S\subset [1,N]$ with respect to the standard basis, and $|S-S| > M$ then $x$ can be recovered up to the action of the dihedral group from its power spectrum.
 Here $S-S$ is the {\em cyclic difference set} of $S$, and a necessary condition for $|S-S| > M$ is that $M = |S| < \lfloor N/2 \rfloor +1$ which is the same bound we obtain for generic bases.
 However, if the support set $S$ is an arithmetic progression then the generic vector with support $S$ is provably non-recoverable \cite[Proposition 4.4]{bendory2020toward}.
-This shows that the standard basis for $\R^N$ is not completely generic.
+This further shows that the standard basis for $\R^N$ is not completely generic.
 By contrast if we assume that our basis $\V = (v_1,\ldots , v_N)$ is generic and if $M < \lfloor N/2 \rfloor +1$ then for {\em every subset} $S \subset [1,N]$ the generic vector in the subspace $\L_S(\V)$ spanned by $\{v_i| i \in S\}$ can be recovered from its power spectrum.